MetaMask/eslint-plugin-design-tokens/docs/rules/color-no-hex.md

 You might choose not to enable this rule if:

-- Your project has not adopted a design system or does not use CSS variables/[design tokens](https://github.com/MetaMask/design-tokens) for colors.
+- Your project has not adopted the MetaMask design system.
 - There are specific cases where direct hexadecimal color usage is necessary and cannot be abstracted (although these cases should be rare and well-justified).

 Adhering to this rule helps ensure that your project's color definitions are centralized and easily manageable, making it simpler to adapt or re-theme your application as needed.